nycdsa/campaign-field-dash/README.md

 5. It sorts a summary and updates counts based on the number of duplicates.
 6. Finally, it shows a message indicating that the processing is done.

+## Security and Permissions

+The first time you run the script, Google will ask you to trust the script and give it access to your Google Drive.
+This is necessary for the script to read and write files.
+Check the "Granting Permissions" section for detailed steps on how to do this.

+Please consider the following security considerations:

+1. **Use a dedicated Google account**: To minimize the risk of exposing personal data, consider using a dedicated Google account for running this script instead of your personal account.

+2. **Limit sharing**: Only share the Google Spreadsheet with people who need access to it.
+Anyone with access can potentially run the script.

+3. **Review the script**: Before running the script, review it to ensure you understand what it does.
+Never run scripts from sources you do not trust.

+Remember, by running the script, you are responsible for any changes it makes to your Google Drive.

+### Granting Permissions

+The first time you run the script, Google will ask you to trust the script and give it access to your Google Drive.
+This is necessary for the script to read and write files.
+Here are the steps you'll need to follow:

+1. After clicking on the button to run the script, a dialog box will appear.
+This is Google's Authorization screen.
+2. Click on the `Continue` button in the dialog box.
+3. You'll be redirected to a new page.
+Here, you'll need to select your Google account.
+4. After selecting your account, you'll see a screen that lists the permissions the script is requesting.
+Review these permissions to ensure you're comfortable granting them.
+5. If you agree to the permissions, click on the `Allow` button.
+6. You'll be redirected back to your Google Sheet, and the script will run.

+Remember, by running the script, you are responsible for any changes it makes to your Google Drive.